-Is our current workforce resilience strategy aligned with the changing market environment in the electricity distribution and energy sectors?
+Is our current Workforce Resilience Strategy aligned with the changing market environment in the electricity distribution and energy sectors?

-Our workforce resilience strategy needed updating - we are looking more widely.
+Our workforce resilience strategy needed updating - we are looking more widely at our business needs.
 It is no longer our purpose just to keep the lights on - customer service, performance excellence and safety are already deeply embedded into our culture, but now our forward looking strategy includes a need to act in a way that:

-- · further protects and preserves the environment in line with low carbon technologies, reducing carbon emissions, and the effects of DSO requirements; - · greater use of digitalisation and data collection; - · playing an active part in the communities we serve, both in our social responsibilities and in our action plans for a more inclusive and diverse workforce, and; - · all our employees are proud to work for the WPD of the future.
+- further protects and preserves the environment in line with low carbon technologies, reducing carbon emissions, and the effects of DSO requirements; - · supports greater use of digitalisation and data collection; - · enables us to play an active part in the communities we serve, both in our social responsibilities and in our action plans for a more inclusive and diverse workforce, and; - · means all our employees are proud to work for the WPD of the future.